Aphellirus/Apache_basic_server/README.md

 # Apache_basic_server
-Setting up a basic web server with Apache

-Just a simple project for setting up a web server using Apache:
+Just a simple project for setting up a basic web server using Apache:

-## Installing Apache

 1. Installing Apache